Professor Katrina Roen

 i) Well-being, gender identity and the sexed body

-I am leading a collaboration between the University of Oslo, Surrey University, and University College London Hospitals.
-The focus is on the health care and psycho-social well-being of intersex children and youth, i.e., those regarded medically as having a ‘disorder of sexual development’.
+I do research concerning the health care and psycho-social well-being of intersex children and youth, i.e., those regarded medically as having a ‘disorder of sexual development’.

-I have been doing research concerning youth, suicide attempting, and self-harming since 2000 and much of this work concerns LGBTIQ youth self-harm has been done in collaboration with Elizabeth McDermott (Lancaster University).
-I am currently collaborating with Erik Carlquist and Lin Prøitz (University of Oslo) on a series of studies concerning affect, well-being, and digital cultures.
+I also done research concerning youth, suicide attempting, and self-harming and much of this work concerns LGBTIQ youth.
+This has led to research that focuses on affect, well-being, and digital cultures.